lartpang/MINet/README.md

 The code and experimental results have be released now :smile:.

+* 2020/12/08:
+    * Simplify the code structure.
+    * Add a simple version to the `simpler` branch, but I have no time to test it.
+So, if you find any bugs, you can create an issue.
+    * Add the pre-commit hook to format the code before the commit.
 * 2020/7/23:
     * [X] Improve and simplify the configuration of the project.
     * [X] Introduce the support of [`Amp: Automatic Mixed Precision`](https://github.com/NVIDIA/apex). ([Quick Start](https://github.com/NVIDIA/apex#linux))
     * [X] Confirm the correctness of the function of saving and resuming the checkpoint.
         * [X] The training was interrupted.
         * [X] Training from scratch.
         * [X] Test only.
     * [X] Confirm the correctness of the function of exporting xlsx.
 * 2020/7/16:
     * Fix the mistake pointed out by @sjf18 in our code for testing FPS, which will be corrected in the later version of the paper.
 * 2020/7/14:
     * The actual interpolation method is pointed out.
     * Modify the mode of `F.interpolate` in SIM from `scale_factor` to `size`.
 * 2020/6/21: Some useful modifications.
     * I optimized the testing process.
 For details, you can see `code/readme.md`.